Humanitarian Crisis in Afghanistan

 Power dynamics in Afghanistan are changing at a terrifying speed, and food scarcity and forced displacement are soaring.
 World Vision warns that children will pay the price as they face a greater risk of violence, abuse and exploitation.
 Read more here

 More than half of the country’s population – 24.4 million people – need immediate assistance and protection.
 Nearly half of them are women and girls.
 And these numbers are growing.
 Our Raw Hope program aims to provide support to girls and boys in the most dangerous places, like Afghanistan.
 Learn more

 In support of public health recommendations outlined by the World Health Organization, some sponsorship program activities have been temporarily suspended due to COVID-19.
 Activities may include sponsor queries and correspondence, sponsor visits, gift notifications and gift deliveries.
 These temporary suspensions may affect the information you receive from us in the coming weeks and months.
 Learn more

 about our response to COVID-19.

 World Vision began emergency relief operations in Afghanistan in 2001, to address the urgent needs of children and families affected by natural disasters and decades of conflict.
 Today, programs have expanded to development sectors such as health, water and sanitation, child protection, education and empowering women to engage in civil and social change.

-In a country where 70 per cent of the population lives in chronic poverty, we work with the Government of Canada to target the most vulnerable for interventions, including those forced from their homes and now living as refugees in their own country.
-We serve families and children in Afghanistan by improving access to basic services such as health care and water and sanitation, and by supporting families’ efforts to be self-sufficient.
+In a country where 97 per cent of the population is at risk of sinking below the poverty line, we work with the Government of Canada to target the most vulnerable for interventions, including those forced from their homes and now living as refugees in their own country.
+We serve families and children in Afghanistan by improving access to basic services such as health care and water and sanitation, and by supporting families’ efforts to become self-sufficient.